Avroman: Historic periods

+Iran-Iraq war

+At the start of the Iran-Iraq war, most of Avroman came under the control of Sipay Rizgari, an anti-government militant group backed by Iraq.
+In September–October 1981, the city of Avroman Takht and surrounding settlements were retaken by Iranian forces.

 Culture

-The inhabitants of Avroman are Kurdish people, who speak the Hawrami dialect of the Gorani language.
+The inhabitants of Avroman are Hewrami, who speak the Hawrami dialect of the Gorani language.
 Traditional clothing for women includes either a vest or long-sleeved jacket or long overcoat worn over a gown.
 An under dress and puffy pants is worn beneath the gown.
-Traditionally women wore Kurdish hats ornamented with valued coloured stones, beads and gold pieces.
+Traditionally women wore Hewrami hats ornamented with valued coloured stones, beads and gold pieces.
 Usually younger women and young girls wear brightly coloured dresses adorned with many beads and sequins and the older women wear darker colours and white head-cover.
 Hawrami men generally wear a shirt; a vest with an open neck; and baggy trousers fitted at the ankles.
 A cotton sash 3–4 m long is folded in half lengthwise and wrapped tightly around the torso on waist.
 Men also wore traditional brown felt jackets with pointed shoulders called Kolabal.

-Siyaw Chemane is a style of singing practiced by the Kurds in Avroman people and means dark eyes in Hewrami.
+Siyaw Chemane is a style of singing practiced by the Hewrams in Avroman people and means hymn song in Hewrami.
 It is performed without the use of any instruments, with the exception of the occasional use of a Kurdish hand-drum or Daff.
 Today, the Siya Cheman style is used mostly for storytelling and entertainment.